0

 Photo: ©fizkes from Getty Images via Canva.com

 Weight loss is one of the most sensitive subjects we can discuss today.
-It does not matter if you’re a Christian.
 Image-type discussions are more personal than the things we cannot observe about each other.
-Some folks are so opposed to talking about it that they have redefined what overweight and obesity are; we prefer to think of ourselves as body-positive regardless of how healthy we might be or what comorbidities we’re accumulating.
-Thankfully, the Bible cuts through the confusion with clarity that helps us change into Christlike vessels, inside and out.
+Some folks are so opposed to talking about it that they have redefined what overweight and obesity are; we prefer to think of ourselves as body-positive regardless of how unhealthy we might be or what comorbidities we’re accumulating.
+Thankfully, the Bible cuts through the confusion with a clarity that helps us change into Christlike vessels, inside and out.

 You may want to read: